hngi/Team-International-Backend/README.md

 1--Download and Install docker on your local machine,

-2--Run the following  commands on your terminal(Linux) or command prompt(Windows):
+2--Run the following  commands on your terminal(Linux) or command prompt(Windows)

 3--Test if docker is well installed by using this command :`docker --version`(it should display the docker's version installed).